-The entrance tickets for the 4 Days Inca Trail are already sold out for the months of June, July, and the first half of August.
+The entrance tickets for the 4 Days Inca Trail are already sold out for the next few weeks.
 Please book in advance in case you are interested in this trek.

 Why not book the Classic 4 Days Inca Trail to Machu Picchu only for you?
 We offer this trekking experience as a private session, which means that you decide how many people will be in your group, and no other travelers join your group.
 It truly is a once-in-a-lifetime experience for all those adventurous hiking lovers, wanting to hike Peru’s number one trekking route and one of the most popular hikes in the world.

 During this 4 Days Inca Trail, you will discover various fascinating Inca archeological sites, hike along original paved Inca pathways, and admire the stunning scenery of the Machu Picchu national park.
 The trek starts in the Sacred Valley of the Incas, and finishes in the Peruvian jungle.
 Walk along the original Inca paths the Incas had built nearly 500 years ago, and explore the stunning Andean Mountain landscape!